Today I called Microsoft to order some Windows 2000 Terminal Services CALs.

 This argument is especially difficult to swallow if one is also forced to sit at second-rate desks held up by stacks of books.
-How can what the employees wear possibly matter when the office equipment and furniture are the shabbiest thing around the office.
-Let me tell you, the quality of the tools and equipment speak volumes more about the nature of the company than the nature of employee dress.
+How can what the employees wear possibly matter when the office equipment and furniture are the shabbiest thing around the office?
+The quality of the tools and equipment speak volumes more about the nature of the company than employees’ clothing choices.

 Your Attire Reflects Your Character?

 This argument probably pains me more than any other.
-It is ultimately a classist/socio-economic prejudice position.
+It is ultimately a classist, socio-economically prejudiced position.
 This suggests that people well-schooled in “proper” attire and fashion are somehow of greater character and/or discipline than those who have not been similarly schooled.
 Putting shoulder pads and a helmet on Miss America wouldn’t make her a football player any more than putting a nice dress, makeup and a wig on Tom Brady would make him a beautiful woman.
-Putting a felon in a business suit no more gives him character than putting an upstanding businessman in a wife-beater, well-worn blue jeans and work boots takes removes his character.
-The previous sentence reveals just how problematic this position is.
 In order to make character judgments about people based on their attire, we must assume that the associations between various types of attire and character are well-understood and agreed upon by both the wearer and those evaluating his dress.
 Again, these assumptions derive not from a single, well-established, objective source, but instead from the culture (or sub-culture) in which each person was raised.
 Those cultural inputs are both regional and socio-economic.
 Neither one’s region or socio-economic status of origin are a legitimate primary basis for character evaluation.
 Additionally, it is both lazy and ignorant to place the bulk of the burden for bridging the potential expectation gap on the shoulders of the wearer, since neither person is objectively correct.

 This view is particularly destructive because many (most?) people are more comfortable in the attire that comes naturally to them.
 Of course, there are limits and there is a legitimate baseline for cleanliness and hygiene, but needlessly forcing someone who grew up in a cultural environment where jeans were a wardrobe staple to wear slacks/khakis all the time is no less obnoxious than needlessly requiring someone to wear jeans every day if they grew up believing that a good suit or is the hallmark of the wearer.